eNMS-automation/eNMS/README.md

 - **Configuration management**: commit/rollback of a configuration via NAPALM.
 - **Netmiko scripting**: using netmiko to push a configuration, or display the result of a set of commands.
 - **Ansible support**: sending and managing ansible playbooks.
+- **Custom scripts**: any python script is automatically turned into an eNMS script and added to the web UI.
-- **Workflows**: Netmiko, NAPALM and Ansible scripts can be combined together graphically to define a workflow.
+- **Workflows**: Scripts can be combined together graphically in a workflow.
-- **Scheduling**: any task can be scheduled to start and end at specific times, periodically or not.
+- **Scheduling**: any task (script or workflow) can be scheduled to start and end at specific times, periodically or not.

 While network automation traditionally requires scripting skills, eNMS provides a way to automate networks graphically, in a few simple steps:
 - **Creation** of the network.
 - **Visualization** of the network on a world map (geographical view), or via a force-based algorithm (logical view).
 - **Creation** of scripts and workflows.
-- **Scheduling** of the task from the geographical or logical view.
+- **Scheduling** of script & workflows

 # 1. Network creation